gustavo-beck/wavebender-gan/docs/index.md

 ### F0-contour (pitch)

-For this experiment, we present how Wavebender GAN is capable of reducing (factor of 0.7) and increasing (factor of 1.3) the pitch (F0-contour) of the speaker in extreme scenarios.
+For this experiment, we present how Wavebender GAN is capable of reducing and increasing the pitch (F0-contour) of the speaker.

 <table class="tg">
   <thead>